Ethiopian Evangelical Church Mekane Yesus

 The Ethiopian Evangelical Church Mekane Yesus (EECMY; also called Mekane Yesus Church) is a Lutheran denomination in Ethiopia.
-It is the largest member church of the Lutheran World Federation.
+It is the largest member church of the Lutheran World Federation and of World Communion of Reformed Churches.
 It is a Lutheran denomination with some Pentecostal influence and one Presbyterian-leaning synod, with a large Pietistic following.

 With the encouragement of the Lutheran and Presbyterian missionary societies in Ethiopia and the Lutheran World Federation, the Evangelical congregations in several parts of the country met on April 23 and 25, 1958 to deliberate on the draft constitution and establish the EECMY.
 From these joint efforts the church was instituted as a national church on January 21, 1959, taking its name from the first congregation in Addis Ababa, Mekane Yesus ("Place of Jesus").
 EECMY has a motto of "Serving the Whole Person" that was developed in the 1970s.
 This "holistic ministry" theme has helped it to carry out its ministry in evangelism and development work.
 One of the leading theologians of the EECMY was Gudina Tumsa (1929–1979), who was general secretary for several years up until his arrest and murder at the hands of the communist government of Ethiopia in 1979.

 The church, which was born out of Swedish missionary work amongst others, today through Mekane Yesus International Missionary Society itself has many missionaries in countries all around the world: South Asia, several African countries, the Middle East, and Guyana.

 History

 The EECMY was founded on work begun by Northern European missionaries in the late 19th and early 20th centuries.
 These missionaries concentrated their work in southern Ethiopia, where the Orthodox Christian influence was less profound.

 The Reformed section of the denomination was founded by the United Presbyterian Church in 1869.
 Dr. Thomas Lambie, a missionary of the United Presbyterian Church, begun work in the western part of the country.
 During the Italian occupation, missionaries were forced to leave, but the Bethel Evangelical Church was founded with native believers.
 It became an independent church in 1947.
 After World War II, BEC experienced rapid growth.
 In 1974 it became part of the EECMY, and now it has more than 1,000 000 members.
 Former BEC presbyteries and synods retain their names.
 In the western Synod of Gambela, more than 60% of the population are members of the Bethel Evangelical Church.

 In 2000, the EECMY ordained the first women as pastors.
-However, this practice has since been paused due to a resurgence of Confessional Lutheranism, which emphasizes traditional interpretations of pastoral ministry.
-The decision reflects ongoing theological debates within the church about gender roles and ecclesial authority.